Latin binomial name: Salix species

 Plains Cree name: mihkwāpēmakwa

 Willows are shrubs and trees that grow in low moist areas near or around water.
 They are “dioecious” meaning that there are separate male and female plants.
-Willows have leaves that are two to more than ten times longer than they are wide.
+Willows have leaves that are two to more than 10 times longer than they are wide.
 All willow species produce tiny flowers in clusters called catkins; these soft fluffy droops are what gave rise to the name “Pussy Willow”.
-There are thirty-two different species of willow in Saskatchewan and differentiating species often requires extensive analysis from an experienced taxonomist.
+There are 32 different species of willow in Saskatchewan and differentiating species often requires extensive analysis from an experienced taxonomist.

 Willow tree